Regular Research Programs

 On the occasion of its 30th anniversary, JFIR launched in May 2017 a comprehensive three-year research project on ”Japan’s Diplomatic Strategy in the Era of Power Transition” with the recognition that the today’s international society is undergoing a significant turning point, with emerging countries bringing both risks and opportunities to the international community.
 By throwing into relief a mega-trend of the international society today, this program, composed of the four branches below, seeks to draft out a grand design of the diplomatic strategy for Japan to pursue.

-Branch 1: China Risks and China Opportunities (Leader: KAMIYA Matake, Superior Research Fellow, JFIR)
+Branch 1: China Risks and China Opportunities (Leader: KAMIYA Matake, Distinguished Research Fellow, JFIR)

-Branch 2: Changing Strategic Environment in Eurasia and Japan’s Diplomacy (Leader: WATANABE Hirotaka, Superior Research Fellow)
+Branch 2: Changing Strategic Environment in Eurasia and Japan’s Diplomacy (Leader: WATANABE Hirotaka, Distinguished Research Fellow)

-Branch 3: Japan’s Economic Diplomacy in the Era of Geo-Economics (Leader: KAWAMI Masahiro, Superior Research Fellow, JFIR)
+Branch 3: Japan’s Economic Diplomacy in the Era of Geo-Economics (Leader: KAWAMI Masahiro, Distinguished Research Fellow, JFIR)

-Branch 4: New Maritime Strategy of Japan (Leader: ITO Go, Superior Research Fellow, JFIR)
+Branch 4: New Maritime Strategy of Japan (Leader: ITO Go, Distinguished Research Fellow, JFIR)